We may get commissions for purchases made through links in this post.

 In many areas, if the cat is fully vaccinated, that 10-day period can be spent at home.
 However, a bite from a cat that’s not current on his or her rabies shots is more likely to incur a full quarantine away from home, a far less desirable situation for many reasons.
 In fact, animal control officers or health departments can also require quarantine of unvaccinated cats for up to 6 months if they have a wound of unknown origin.

 What’s more, if an animal shows any signs of sickness, the health department has the right to order an unvaccinated pet killed in order to be tested for rabies.
-There is no recognized testing that can be done on a live animal to determine if they do or do not have rabies.
+There is no recognized testing that can be done on live animals to determine if they do or do not have rabies.

 If that’s not enough to deter you from not vaccinating your cat, consider the costs of rabies shots for humans.
 Treatment can be very expensive and run between $4,000 to $10,000 per person.
 If an unvaccinated cat exposed someone to rabies or causes someone to need post-exposure treatment due to a bite, the owner is generally responsible for the costs.